aksharma-7/dsa/README.md

-# Solutions of famous interview questions.
-Solved using Javasscript
+## Solutions of famous interview questions.
+Solved using Javascript